 Note to registered certificate program students This certificate has been revised effective July 1, 2009.
-Students who formally registered in the certificate prior to July 1, 2009, must complete the program requirements in effect at the time they registered.
+Students who formally registered in the certificate prior to July 1, 2009, must complete the certificate prior to July 1, 2009, must complete the program requirements in effect at the time they registered.